albias1996/OptML_project/README.md

 - `params.py`- file containing the parameters we had to set before training the final model.
 - `helpers.py`- implementation of all the "support" functions used in others .py files.
 - `cnn_architectures.py` -  python file containing the architecture of LeNet5
-- `main_OPTIMIZER_NAME_MNIST.ipynb` -  notebook containing the training procedure and the results obtained for each optimizer.
+- `main_OPTIMIZER_NAME.ipynb` -  notebook containing the training procedure and the results obtained for each optimizer.
 We decide to have a separate notebook for each optimizer, in order to make the whole work more readable.
 In addition to the training procedure, we report all the obtained plots (gradient norm, spectral gap and loss landscapes) inside each notebook.
 - `plotting_results.ipynb` - notebook to plot all our results obtained from the aforementioned notebook.
 From this notebook, we can change all parameters plot (size, label and so)
 - `report.pdf` - final report of our project